genelet/taodbi/README.md

 ### 1.5) Function *Quote*

 This static function escape a string for unsafe characters *[';]*.
-You don't need to call it in the above *ExecSQL* and *QuerySQL* because we already do it.
+You don't need to call it in the above *DoSQL* and *SelectSQL* because we already do it.

 <br /><br />